themanyone/whisper_dictation/README.md

 When we used the wrong compiler, we used to have to add the `-ng` flag, which gives about 2x speedup instead of 4x or more.

 If `whisper_cpp_server` refuses to start, reboot.
-Or, especially if using the unsupported compiler like we did, reload the crashed Nvidia uvm module `sudo modprobe -r nvidia_uvm && sudo modprobe nvidia_uvm`.
+Or, especially if using the unsupported compiler like we did, reload the crashed NVIDIA uvm module `sudo modprobe -r nvidia_uvm && sudo modprobe nvidia_uvm`.
 Hopefully this will no longer be necessary, but you never know.
 So we are leaving it here.
 We are crazy hackers now, aren't we.

 Edit `whisper_cpp_client.py` clients to change the server location from localhost to wherever the server resides on the network.